 Next choose the amount of memory (RAM) in your new desktop.

 RAM allows applications to store data temporarily and can be accessed with extreme speed.
-Applications requiring large amounts of RAM include high-resolution photo editing software (gimp), virtualization software (virtualbox), and databases.
+Applications requiring large amounts of RAM include high-resolution photo editing software (gimp), virtualization software (virtualbox), neural networks, and databases.
 If you plan to have many applications (or web-browsing tabs) open at once, larger amounts of RAM can improve system performance.

 All RAM options use two or four modules to enable “dual channel” mode for a 5-10% performance increase over using a single module.

 When finished selecting your Memory, proceed to Step 4 – Storage.